ScaleBio/ScaleMethyl/docs/samplesCsv.md

 * `sample` and `libName` should consist only of letters, numbers and dash (-)
 * When running from pre-existing fastq file input, `libName` should match the first part of the fastq file name for this sample, e.g.: `Foo1` for `Foo1_*.fastq.gz`.
-* If you have indexed on the PCR barcodes (i7 and or i5), you can pass the entire TN5 range `1A01-3H12` to `barcodes`
 * When providing sequences in the `libIndex` and `libIndex2` columns, separate them using `;`
     * If `libIndex` and `libIndex2` are not provided, the assumption is that all the i5 and i7 barcodes have been used